This vegan sweet potato casserole is practically a dessert rather than side dish, with a delicious topping of candied pecans on top.

-This sweet potato casserole is one of the highlights of any holiday meal for me.
+This vegan sweet potato casserole is one of the highlights of any holiday meal for me.
 A word of caution, though: In my family, sweet potatoes are dessert, so if you’re expecting a savory side dish, look elsewhere.
 I always serve this after the meal, along with some coffee to fight off the post-feast sleepiness!

 Sweet Potato Casserole with Pecan Topping

-1/4 cup soy creamer or soymilk
+- 1/4 cup soy creamer or non-dairy milk

-1/4 cup orange juice
+- 1/4 cup orange juice

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-1/4 cup sugar
+- 1/4 cup sugar

-1/4 cup maple syrup
+- 1/4 cup maple syrup

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-3/4 teaspoon freshly grated nutmeg
+- 3/4 teaspoon freshly grated nutmeg

-3/4 teaspoon cinnamon
+- 3/4 teaspoon cinnamon

-1/2 cup brown sugar, packed
+- 1/2 cup brown sugar packed

-1/3 cup unbleached white flour
+- 1/3 cup unbleached white flour

-3/4 cups chopped pecans
+- 3/4 cups chopped pecans

-2 tablespoons maple syrup
+- 2 tablespoons maple syrup